 7 ways to buy more time

 Time is above the gold, the diamond, the crypto, and everything else combined.
 Once a moment passes, it is unrecoverable.
-Time is a commodity that must be used with utmost care.
+Time is the commodity that must be used with utmost care.
 This usage can either put you on a throne or destroy your precious life.
-There aren't any time-traveling machines or discoveries to bring back the spent minutes.
-Yet, there are ways to buy back your time and I'll share with you several of those methods.
+There aren’t any time traveling machines or discoveries to bring back the spent minutes.
+Yet, there are ways to buy back your time and I’ll share with you several of those methods.

 If you stick with the following 7 ways, you can buy back your future time and save yourself extra hours which can add up to form days and months.

 All of humanity’s problems stem from man’s inability to sit quietly in a room alone — Blaise Pascal